status-im/specs/status-secure-transport-spec.md

 ## Messaging

-All messaging in Status is subject to end-to-end encryption to provide users with a strong degree of privacy and security.
+All 1:1 and group chat messaging in Status is subject to end-to-end encryption to provide users with a strong degree of privacy and security.
+Public chat messages are publicly readable by anyone since there's no permission model for who is participating in a public chat.

+The rest of this document is purely about 1:1 and private group chat.
+Private group chat largely reduces to 1:1 chat, since there's a secure channel between each pair-wise participant.

 ### End-to-end encryption